whloo-rebel-scum/python_web_scrape/README.md

 TODO: gather data from Unitrans Website using Selenium: https://unitrans.ucdavis.edu/routes/W/prediction
 - COMPLETED: scraping of W-Line, data frame input, parsing with regex
 - In-progress: expand to all lines, store in a list of data frames
-    - TODO: print data frames to file
+    - TODO: optimize to only store stops and directions, for later usage and user interaction
 - NEXT: scrape sports game scores